GFNOrg/torchgfn/README.md

 pre-commit run --all-files
 ```

 Run `pre-commit` after staging, and before committing.
 Make sure all the tests pass (By running `pytest`).
+Note that the `pytest` hook of `pre-commit` only runs the tests in the `testing/` folder.
+To run all the tests, which take longer, run `pytest` manually.
 The codebase uses `black` formatter.

 To make the docs locally: